House numbering: Australia and New Zealand

 On some long urban roads (e.g., Parramatta Road in Sydney) numbers ascend until the road crosses a council or suburb boundary, then start again at 1 or 2, where a street sign gives the name of the relevant area – these streets have repeating numbers.
 In semi-rural and rural areas, where houses and farms are widely spaced, a numbering system based on tens of metres or (less commonly) metres has been devised.
-Thus a farm 2300 m from the start of the road, on the right-hand side would be numbered 230.
+Therefore, a farm 2300 m from the start of the road on the right-hand side would be numbered 230.

 Walcha, in the New England district of northern New South Wales, has a unique numbering system which differs from the rest of the state.
-The town lies at the intersection of the Oxley Highway and Thunderbolts Way.
-All properties on east–west running streets have a 'W' or 'E' appended to the number signifying the property lies to the west (or east) of Thunderbolts Way.
-Similarly, in north–south running streets have an 'N' or 'S' appended to the house number signifying that the property lies north (or south) of the Oxley Highway.
+The town is located at the crossroads of the Oxley Highway and Thunderbolts Way.
+All properties on east–west running streets have a 'W' or 'E' appended to the number, signifying that the property lies to the west (or east) of Thunderbolts Way.
+Similarly, houses in north–south running streets have an 'N' or 'S' appended to the house number, signifying that the property lies north (or south) of the Oxley Highway.

 Ballarat Central, Victoria, uses the US system of increasing house numbers by 100 after a major cross street.
 Streets are designated North or South depending upon their relative position to Sturt Street.

 The number system will always start with No. 1 or No. 2 at the datum point of the street, with number 1 typically being on the left side of the street.